i-jurij/oswc2/README.md

 **Important Note:** Ensure `app/`, `config/`, `log/`, and `temp/` directories are not web-accessible.
 Refer to [security warning](https://nette.org/security-warning) for more details.

+## CSS
+App use [bulma](https://bulma.io/documentation/) - a CSS framework.

 ## Webpack
     `npm run dev` - mode development (rereads js and css on the fly, address is host_ip:3000/assets),
     `npm run build` - mode production for prepare js and css into www/assets.

-Entry is `resources/js/app.js` and `resources/css/style.css`, all other js files and css files must be imported into them.
+Entry is `resources/js/app.js` and `resources/css/style.css`, all other js files and css files can be imported into them.

-## CSS
+## Work
-App use [milligram](https://milligram.io) - a minimalist CSS framework.
+### Config
+Configs files are located in "app/config".
+Read this [documentation](https://doc.nette.org/en/configuring).
+Config `pages_sqlite` is require for page menu on main page and admin pages.

+### Routing
+"app/Core/RouterFactory.php", [documentation](https://doc.nette.org/en/application/routing)
+Application use three main routes: "Home", "Sign" and "Admin".
+???
+And "Home::Pages::OtherPresenters::method", "Admin::Pages::OtherPresenters::method".

+### Models
+`PagesListFacade` - create table pages (for menu at main page).